tbrowder/Mi6-Helper/README.md

 That creates a new module named `Foo::Bar` in the current directory (or a specified directory if the option `dir=/path` is used).
 The new module is then ready to be enhanced and managed by app `mi6` to easily build build documentation, run tests, and release new versions.

+Run `mi6-helpe` without arguments to see its help screen showing its options:

 DESCRIPTION
 ===========

 The installed program, `mi6-helper`, enables easy creation of a template for a new Raku module repository for management by `App::Mi6`.
 It does that by first executing `mi6` to create the base module and then modifying the result to add new capabilities.
+(Note the directory for module 'X::Y-Z' will be 'P/X-Y-Z'.
+See details in the README.)

 Note when `mi6` creates its files, it shows text in the `README.md` file as 'Foo::Bar - blah blah blah'.
 That can be changed to a brief summary statement by creating a hidden file in the parent directory with the same name as the new diretory.
 For example, new module `Foo::Bar` will be created in a new directory `Foo-Bar`.
 You can create hidden file `.Foo-Bar` and put any text desired in it.
 The author typically puts in text something like this: